VernierST/godirect-js/README.md

 ## Requirements

-This library is currently only implemented using [WebBluetooth](https://webbluetoothcg.github.io/web-bluetooth/) which has limited browser support of Chrome only.
+This library is currently only implemented using [WebBluetooth](https://webbluetoothcg.github.io/web-bluetooth/) which has limited browser support.

 ## Installation